Rogue Valley International–Medford Airport: Facilities

 The airport covers 938 acres (380 ha) at an elevation of 1,335 feet (407 m).
 Its runway, 14/32, is 8,800 by 150 feet (2,682 x 46 m) asphalt.

-The airport underwent renovations which included a new 110000 sqft terminal building with room for expansion; work completed in 2009 and designed by CSHQA and the Abell Architectural Group Inc. The new terminal has an observation deck on the second floor, a restaurant for screened and unscreened passengers, and second-story loading bridges.
+The airport underwent renovations which included a new 110000 sqft terminal building with room for expansion; work completed in 2009 and designed by CSHQA and the Abell Architectural Group Inc. The terminal has an observation deck on the second floor, a restaurant for screened and unscreened passengers, and second-story loading bridges.
 Now that the terminal is complete, there is a main concourse, and two open air concourses.
 A new control tower was completed in late 2008; the $3.6 million, 100 ft tower uses a state-of-the-art geothermal system to heat and cool the building.

-Two fixed-base operators (FBOs) provide general aviation services on the field: Jet Center MFR, and Million Air (which recently completed its new three-story corporate terminal).
+Two fixed-base operators (FBOs) provide general aviation services on the field: Jet Center MFR, and Million Air Medford.

+The Medford Air Tanker Base plays a key role in wildfire response across southern Oregon and northern California.
+Operated by the U.S. Forest Service, it serves as a launch point for single engine air tankers (SEATs), large air tankers (LATs) and very large air tankers (VLATs) during the busy summer fire season.

+Medford’s setup includes both a main air tanker base and a dedicated VLAT ramp, which is the only VLAT base in the state of Oregon, capable of handling some of the biggest firefighting aircraft in service.
+On any given day during fire season, you might see: MD-87s operated by Erickson Aero Tanker, Arvo RJ-85s from Aeroflite, BAe-146s from Neptune Aviation, C-130 Hercules tankers operated by Coulson or National Guard units, and DC-10 “VLATs” from 10 Tanker Air Carrier using the larger ramp on the east side of the field.

-In the year ending December 31, 2020, the airport had 41,563 aircraft operations, average 114 per day: 59% general aviation, 22% airline, 16% air taxi, and less than 1% military.
-201 aircraft at the time were based at the airport: 139 single-engine, 25 multi-engine, 22 jet, 15 helicopter, and 5 glider.
+In the year ending December 31, 2024, the airport recorded approximately 45,200 aircraft operations, averaging about 124 per day: 57% general aviation, 23% airline, 18% air taxi, and less than 1% military.
+At that time, 205 aircraft were based at the airport: 142 single-engine, 26 multi-engine, 22 jet, 10 helicopter, and 5 glider.

-The Medford airport continues to post favorable passenger statistics; following monthly gains in 2019 the facility served 1,087,873 arriving and departing passengers (increase of 7.6% over 2018 statistic).
+The Medford airport continues to post favorable passenger statistics; following steady year-over-year gains, the facility served 1,032,704 arriving and departing passengers in 2024 — an increase from 979,211 passengers in 2023.